Aklile-Yilma/Wesagn-kunet-app/README.md

 Business feature #2 Digital Certificate- where users can use their phone to view or give proof of their valid certificate.

-Business feature #3 Certificate Management- users can ask for approval and admins can approve or disapprove the request
+Business feature #3 Certificate Management- users can ask for approval and admins can approve or disapprove the request.

+Authentication/Authorization Feature #